beeware/toga/docs/reference/style/pack.rst

 **Initial value:** ``visible``

 Used to define whether the element should be drawn.
 A value of ``visible`` means the element will be displayed.
-A value of ``none`` removes the element, but still allocates space for the element as if it were in the element tree.
+A value of ``hidden`` removes the element from view, but allocates space for the element as if it were still in the layout.

-If an element with children is hidden, all it's children will be implicitly removed from view.
-However, if one of those children is to a parent that is *not* hidden, it will become visible again unless that widget has been *explicitly* marked as `hidden`.
+Any children of a hidden element are implicitly removed from view.

+If a previously hidden element is made visible, any children of the element with a visibility of ``hidden`` will remain hidden.
+Any descendants of the hidden child will also remain hidden, regardless of their visibility.

 ``direction``
 -------------